localstack/localstack.github.io/content/blog/2022-04-04-develop-and-test-data-analytics-pipelines-on-localstack/index.md

 ✨  Total time: 13.53s
 ```
 Before we can deploy the data pipeline itself we have to invoke the logger Lambda.
-Cloudwatch log groups for Lambda functions aren't created until the function is executed for the first time.
+CloudWatch log groups for Lambda functions aren't created until the function is executed for the first time.
 Unless we do this step first the deployment will fail because CDK won't be able to locate the log group resource.
 Another small wrinkle is that CDK creates a name for our logger Lambda funtion with a randomly generated suffix.
 You can automatically identify the function name and invoke it like so:

 ```bash